Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-05-10-BanditAlg.md

 ### Tips and Tricks

-- **Optimistic Initial Values:** Starting with high initial estimates encourages exploration, which is crucial for methods like \( \varepsilon \)-greedy.
+<p>Optimistic Initial Values: Starting with high initial estimates encourages exploration, which is crucial for methods like \( \varepsilon \)-greedy.</p>

 ## 👨‍💻 My Implementation ([source code](https://github.com/Hadrien-Cr/Discover-Implement-Repeat/tree/main/Reinforcement_Learning/Bandit_Algorithms))

-<p>I implemented an \( \epsilon \)-greedy agent, a UCB agent, and a gradient bandit algorithm agent.
+<p> I implemented an \( \epsilon \)-greedy agent, a UCB agent, and a gradient bandit algorithm agent.
 Each agent is encapsulated in a class and includes a method to play a given bandit problem, updating its history of actions and rewards.</p>

 I also developed a k-armed Bandit Problem class, although it currently only supports stationary reward distributions.